syncfusion-content/maui-docs/MAUI/DateTimePicker/events.md

 ### CancelButtonClicked event

  The [CancelButtonClicked] event occurs when the cancel button is clicked in the [SfDateTimePicker] footer view.
-This event is not applicable when the footer view.
+This event is not applicable when the footer view is not visible.

 * `Sender`: This contains the `SfDateTimePicker` object.